SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations

 \subsection{Multi-codebook Vector Quantisation}

-To generate fine-grained discrete targets for our masked prediction SSL objective, we employ multi-codebook vector quantisation (MVQ)~\citep{MVQ}, a trainable quantisation method originally proposed to compress high-dimensional feature vectors for storage optimisation.
-To the best of our knowledge, the application of MVQ in the context of SSL pre-training has never been explored.
+We hypothesise that masked-token prediction can serve as a unified SSL objective for both speech and general audio, provided the discrete tokens are sufficiently fine-grained to retain critical semantic and acoustic detail from both domains.
+In \ours{}, we employ multi-codebook vector quantisation (MVQ)~\citep{MVQ}, a trainable vector quantisation method to generate fine-grained discrete targets for our masked prediction SSL objective.
+MVQ was originally proposed to compress high-dimensional feature vectors for storage optimisation.
+To the best of our knowledge, the application of MVQ in the context of SSL pre-training has not been explored.
 MVQ utilises $N$ parallel codebooks, each containing $K$ trainable code vectors.
 Given an input feature vector $\vx \in\R^d$, MVQ encodes it into a tuple of $N$ discrete tokens, i.e. $\vz = \operatorname{Encode}(\vx; \mathcal{Q}) = (z_1, \dots, z_N)$.
-Each token $z_n$ is an integer index in the range $[0, K - 1]$ specifying which code vector to select from the $n$-th codebook.
+Each token $z_n$ is an integer index in $[0, K - 1]$, specifying which code to select from the $n$-th codebook.
 These selected vectors can then be used to approximate the original feature vector $\vx$ via a direct-sum scheme~\citep{direct-sum}.

-Intuitively, this process partitions the feature space into $N$ distinct subspaces, each governed by a corresponding codebook.
-The multi-codebook structure produces significantly more fine-grained representations than coarse methods like k-means, as the number of representable states grows exponentially as $K^N$.
-Compared to other multi-codebook quantisation methods like RVQ~\citep{encodec}, the codebooks in MVQ are non‑hierarchical, reducing inter‑codebook correlation and making each codebook equally important.
-The MVQ quantiser is trained by minimising the reconstruction error, supplemented by a diversity loss to encourage uniform code usage within each codebook.
+Intuitively, MVQ partitions a feature space into $N$ distinct subspaces, each governed by a single codebook.
+The multi-codebook design produces far more fine-grained representations than coarse methods, \textit{e.g.}, $k$-means, as the number of representable states grows exponentially to $K^N$.
+Compared to other multi-codebook quantisation methods such as RVQ~\citep{encodec}, the codebooks in MVQ are non-hierarchical and independent.
+MVQ is trained by minimising the reconstruction error, supplemented by a diversity loss to encourage uniform code usage within each codebook.
 For a complete description of MVQ encoding and training mechanisms, we refer readers to the original paper~\citep{MVQ} and the extended summary in Appendix~\ref{app: mvq details}.